Glucosamine for Dogs: Yay or Nay?

 - Excessive urination or thirst

-- High blood sugar (this may be a concern for diabetic dogs as the substance is sugar based)
+- High blood sugar (which may be a concern for diabetic dogs since glucosamine is sugar-based)

 How Can I Buy Glucosamine for My Pet?